Chaim Sztajer: Post-war life

 Sztajer married Chana Sztal in 1945, and together they had two children: Malka and Zev.

-The family moved to Israel in April 1949, where Sztajer served in the Israel Defence Forces as a reserve soldier.
+The family moved to Israel in April 1949, where Sztajer served in the Israel Defense Forces as a reserve soldier.

 In 1955 the family moved to Melbourne, Australia, where they became naturalised citizens in December 1961.
 Chana died on 8 July 1971.

 On 1 April 1973, Sztajer married Rosa Granek.

 In 1982, he began constructing a miniature model of the Treblinka extermination camp.
 He constructed this model entirely from memory over the course of three and a half years, completing it in 1986.
 He donated the model to the Jewish Holocaust Centre, where it remains on display.
 Sztajer also volunteered at the museum as a survivor-guide.

 In 1987, Sztajer travelled back to Israel to give evidence in the trial of John Demanjuk who was accused of being the notorious Treblinka Guard known as 'Ivan the Terrible'.

 Sztajer died on 16 February 2008, at the age of 98.